 Maintain proper records (Communications log and equipment sign-out log).

-D. Certification
+E. Certification

-SAR Operations

-Define the role of the field team for these types of missions:

-Lost person search;

-Downed aircraft search;

-Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum:
+Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC IS/SM-IV Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum:

 The full name of the Appalachian Search and Rescue Conference;